Range of Motion

 Full ROM

 Start with arms fully extended overhead (feel the lat stretch), pull down to your upper chest, then return to full stretch.
-The stretch at the top is crucial.
+The stretch at the top is where the growth happens.

 The Importance of the Stretched Position